PX4/PX4-user_guide/en/simulation/flightgear_vehicles.md

 ![TF-G1 in FlightGear](../../assets/simulation/flightgear/vehicles/tf-g1.jpg)

-<a id="ugv"></a>
 ## Ackerman vehicle (UGV/Rover)

 ### TF-R1 Ground support Rover

 This rover is equipped with a towing hitch and might be used for aero-towing of other vehicles.

 ```sh
 make px4_sitl_nolockstep flightgear_tf-r1